Why People Need SNAP: Countering Myths with Reality

 Yet none of the people in these categories are exempt from the work requirements that will soon go into effect for SNAP.

-Caregivers will have to choose between abandoning their family members or having the family go hungry.
+Caregivers will have to choose between abandoning their family members or having their family go hungry.
 Homeless people, who are sleeping on the street with no access to showers or clean clothing, must somehow find jobs.
-Those with chronic illnesses who are in the process of applying for disability (a process that can take years) or who so far have not been able to qualify will simply go hungry.
+Those with chronic illnesses who are in the process of applying for disability (a process that can take years) or who so far have not been able to qualify, will simply go hungry.

 Most People Are on SNAP Only Temporarily